-This Chocolate cake, filled with Hazelnut Chocolate Spread, is very adaptable.
-It uses a variation of the Vanilla Sponge Cake recipe.
+I like this cake because it’s very adaptable.
+It uses a variation of the Victoria Sponge Cake recipe.
 You can use any chocolate spread filling.
 I used Lindt Hazelnut Chocolate Spread.

 The chocolate topping uses a reduced quantity from the Easy chocolate glaze recipe.
 Which hardens, but doesn’t crack when sliced.
 You could mix and match the filling and topping.
 If you have a couple of jars of Hazelnut spread, why not use that as a topping instead of the melted chocolate.